labordynamicsinstitute/ldilab-manual/11-04-workflow-data.md

 Fill out the following Jira fields:

   - [ ] `DATA PROVENANCE` Where, specifically, are you accessing the data?
-Typically this is the openICPSR repo URL (same as `CODE PROVENANCE`), but may be a user-provided URL or DOI.
+Typically this is the openICPSR repo URL (same as `Replication package URL`), but may be a user-provided URL or DOI.
     - if the data is in multiple places, enter "Multiple" here, and record the details in the REPLICATION.md
   - [ ] `WORKING LOCATION OF THE DATA` Where did you put the data?
 Examples: CISER, laptop, or Git LFS, or somewhere else